The annual budget outlines both the incomes and expenditures that are expected to be received and paid for the next fiscal year.

 The Capital Improvement Plan (CIP), is a short-range 5 year plan, usually four to ten years, which identifies capital projects and equipment purchases, provides a planning schedule and identifies options for financing the plan.
 The plan provides a link between the city’s comprehensive and strategic plans and the city’s annual budget.

-A Comprehensive Annual Financial Report (CAFR) is a set of government financial statements comprising the financial report of the municipality that complies with the accounting requirements promulgated by the Governmental Accounting Standards Board (GASB).
+An Annual Comprehensive Financial Report is a set of government financial statements comprising the financial report of the municipality that complies with the accounting requirements promulgated by the Governmental Accounting Standards Board (GASB).

 Popular Annual Financial Report